KhushbooDhull/The-Sparks-Foundation-Tasks/README.md

 1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 2. Use R or Python or perform this task.
 3. Data can be found at https://bit.ly/3kXTdox

+### # Task-3 : Prediction using Decision Tree Algorithm(Level - Intermediate)
+Please click on the images on right side to view my solution.

+For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+Data can be found at https://bit.ly/3kXTdox

+### # Task-4 : Stock Market Prediction using Numerical and Textual Analysis (Level - Advanced)
+Please click on the images on right side to view my solution.

+NOTE : If you face any issue over dataset then please refer to the thread of Issue #2.

+Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
+Stock to analyze and predict SENSEX (S&P BSE SENSEX) Download historical stock prices from finance.yahoo.com Download textual (news) data from https://bit.ly/36fFPI6 Use either R or Python, or both for separate analysis and then combine the findings to create a hybrid model.